Pseudoscience

 • These are the 33 Principles of Chiropractic.

-• They are all about defining the world in a very weird way, often contradicting itself.
+• They are all about defining the world in a very weird, often self contradicting, way.

-• The only part about “healing” is clauses 28, 29, 30 and 31, which effectively say that “disease is caused by an interference in the transmission of innate force [chi type energy] from subluxation [dislocation] of the spinal column”.
+• Effectively these say that “disease is caused by an interference in the transmission of innate force [chi type energy] from subluxation [dislocation] of the spinal column”.

-• There is zero evidence that there is such an energy / force in humans, and zero evidence of dislocated bones along the spinal column for the vast majority of people who receive a spinal adjustment from a chiropractor.
+• that any bones along the spinal column for the vast majority of people who receive a spinal adjustment from a chiropractor are dislocated.

 Science Based Medicine reports that there is no credible evidence to support the claims of the above principles for their practice, and no evidence that adjusting the bones of the spine, or anywhere else, give any reliable medical therapeutic treatment to the vast majority of the diseases that Chiropractors claim to treat.